JingWang-RU/CardiovascularImaging/README.md

 ## Created by Jing Wang

 ## Contents
-   detailed codes mainly written in C++ and Python for echo images processing.
+   detailed codes mainly written in Python, C++ and Matlab for medical images, such as CT, Echocardiography in the format of DICOM et al., processing.